Andrew M. Allen

-Biography
+Since 2006, Allen was CEO and owner of Aerodyne Industries in Cape Canaveral, Florida.

+Early life and education

 Andrew Michael Allen was born on 4 August 1955 in Richboro, Pennsylvania.
 He graduated from Archbishop Wood Catholic High School in 1973, following an education at Richboro Junior High (currently Richboro Middle School).
 In 2003, he was interviewed for the school's newspaper The Viking Voice about Allen's history with NASA and the future of the agency in regard to the then-recent Space Shuttle Columbia disaster.
-He subsequently studied at Villanova University where he received a B.S. degree in mechanical engineering in 1977.
+He subsequently studied at Villanova University where he received a Bachelor of Science degree in mechanical engineering in 1977.
 At Villanova, he was initiated into the Tau Kappa Epsilon fraternity.
-In 2004, Allen also received a MBA degree from the University of Florida.
+In 2004, Allen received an Master of Business Administration from the University of Florida.

+Career

-Military career
+Military

 Allen received his commission in the United States Marine Corps at Villanova University in 1977.
 Following graduation from flight school, he flew F-4 Phantoms from 1980 to 1983 with squadron VMFA-312 at Marine Corps Air Station Beaufort, South Carolina, and was assigned as Aircraft Maintenance Officer.
 He was selected by Headquarters Marine Corps for fleet introduction of the F/A-18 Hornet, and was assigned to VMFA-531 in Marine Corps Air Station El Toro, California, from 1983 to 1986.
 During his stay in VMFA-531, he was assigned as the squadron operations officer, and also attended and graduated from the Marine Weapons & Tactics Instructor Course, and the United States Navy Fighter Weapons School (Top Gun).
 A 1987 graduate of the U.S. Naval Test Pilot School at Naval Air Station Patuxent River, Maryland, he was a test pilot under instruction when advised of his selection to the astronaut program.
 He logged over 6,000 flight hours in more than 30 different aircraft.